 Benefits administration and enrollment can be complex, confusing, and extremely time-consuming for agencies, employers, and employees.
-And to make the process even more challenging, many groups are still enrolling on paper.
+And to make the process even more challenging, many groups still enroll on paper.

-On average, employers with paper benefits administration spend north of an hour per enrollee completing tasks such as duplicate data entry.
+Employers with paper benefits administration spend hours per enrollee completing even the simplest tasks.
 The strain of manual administrative responsibilities like entering employee information, distributing and collecting multiple forms, and preparing benefits packets haunts HR administrators every year during open enrollment.

-Significantly reduce the risk of error inherent in manual data entry by moving your groups online with an open enrollment software.
-Between indiscernible handwriting, blank fields, typos, and incorrect information—just to name a few common challenges brokers face with paper forms—there is so much room for error.
+Shifting benefits administration online significantly reduces the risk of error inherent in manual data entry.
+Between indiscernible handwriting, blank fields, typos, and incorrect information, there is so much room for error.

 These hundreds of tiny mistakes add up to not-so-tiny dollars and hours of reconciliation.
-SHRM (the Society for Human Resource Management) estimates an error rate of 3% occurs on total benefit premiums when the administration is processed manually.
-Give yourself—and your clients—peace of mind with an online platform.
-You can be sure you’re staying compliant with a best-in-class HRIS that automates the data collection process and integrates with carriers, drastically reducing the opportunity for error.
+But, there is a solution: Find a best-in-class HRIS that automates the data collection process and integrates with carriers, which drastically reduces the opportunity for error.

 Expand Benefit Offerings

-As processing enrollment manually is such an arduous task, employers are often resistant to offer a wider variety of plans for fear of the manpower needed to do so.
+Processing enrollment manually is such an arduous task that employers are often resistant to offer a wider variety of plans for fear of the manpower needed to do so.
 Additionally, many employers are concerned they won’t be able to keep track of numerous plans and ancillary options, not to mention the likelihood of more confusion for employees trying to understand the nuanced differences between each plan in a 50-page benefits booklet.

-Give your groups the ability to offer additional options without the additional paperwork!
 An online benefits administration system organizes, manages, and communicates plan details in an easily digestible and digital format.
-From customized messages from the employer to helpful videos and links, all the information employees need to compare plans is available during the process in one central hub, making it much easier to offer additional coverage options without adding confusion for employees or more work for employers and HR administrators.
+From customized messages to helpful videos and links, all the information employees need to compare plans is available during the process in one central hub, making it much easier to offer additional coverage options without adding confusion for employees or more work for employers and HR administrators.

 According to a report conducted by Harris Poll, 41% of employees feel as though the open enrollment process at their company is “extremely confusing” and 49% say making health insurance decisions is always “very stressful” for them.
 Ensure employees have a more positive open enrollment experience and are more engaged in selecting their benefits with online enrollment.

-In bringing the process online, there is often more clarity around benefits.
+Bringing the process online often delivers more clarity about benefits.
 Additionally, employers, employees, and brokers all have access to benefit information and real-time resources, which in turn increases understanding and satisfaction for all parties involved—and drastically reduces the number of questions your agency is tasked with answering.

 Share this Image On Your Site

-As you well know, open enrollment is inefficient.
-But there is a better way.
-With an online benefits administration platform, you can cut the paperwork, reduce errors, and make it easy for to maintain and update records—meaning less time in perpetual support mode.
+With an online benefits administration platform, HR can cut the paperwork, reduce errors, and make it easy to maintain and update records—meaning less time in perpetual support mode.